-- Faculty members have professional ties with industry and agencies that provide numerous career opportunities for students.
+- Faculty members have ties with industry and agencies and can provide professional connections for students.

-- The Bachelor of Science in Natural Science/Biology Teaching is fully accredited by the National Council for Accreditation of Teacher Education and the Missouri Department of Elementary and Secondary Education.
+- The Bachelor of Science majoring in Natural Science in Biology for Secondary Teachers is fully accredited by the National Council for Accreditation of Teacher Education and the Missouri Department of Elementary and Secondary Education.

 As a high school student, how should I prepare for a biology degree?

-High school students who have completed the college-preparatory curriculum including at least three years of high school science, and mathematics through advanced algebra, are best prepared for the field of biology.
+High school students who have completed at least three years of high school science, and mathematics through advanced algebra are best prepared for the field of biology.

-- Our Beta Beta Beta National Honors Society Chapter was awarded the SGA Organization of the Year Award in 2014.
+- The Psi Chapter of the Beta Beta Beta National Honors Society Chapter was awarded the SGA Organization of the Year Award in 2014.

-What types of grants have your department received recently?
+What types of grants has your department received recently?

-- Grants from the Missouri Department of Conservation totaling $7,500.
+- Grants from the Missouri Department of Conservation totaling over $250,000.

 - Grants from the National Institutes of Health totaling $136,000.